golanlevin/DrawingWithMachines/lectures/topics/walking_a_dot/README.md

 [**Turtle graphics**](https://www.youtube.com/watch?v=xMzojQFyMo0&t=59s) are vector graphics using a relative cursor (the "turtle") on a Cartesian plane (x and y axis).
 The turtle has three attributes: a location, an orientation (or direction), and a pen with an on/off state.
 The turtle moves with commands that are relative to its own position, such as "move forward 10 spaces" and "turn left 90 degrees".
 A student could understand and reason about) the turtle's motion by imagining what they would do if they were the turtle.

 Turtle graphics were devised by Seymour Papert at MIT in the late 1960s, using actual drawing robots, as a way of teaching children to write computer programs.
 He called the turtle's first-person perspective "body syntonic reasoning".
-In support of this, Papert also developed the LOGO programming language.
+In support of this, Papert also developed the LOGO programming language, in 1967, in collaboration with Cynthia Solomon.

 * [p5.js turtle graphics starter program](https://editor.p5js.org/golan/sketches/SeiQiFsMa)